Streaming Variational Monte Carlo: Streaming Variational Monte Carlo

 Due to the intractability of the filtering distribution, the standard ELBO is difficult to optimize forcing us to define a different objective function.
 As stated above, we know that the sum of importance weights is an unbiased estimator of $p(\vy_{1:t})$.
 Jensen's inequality applied to \eqref{eq:marg_like_estimate}~\cite{Naesseth2018,anh2018autoencoding} gives,

 Expanding \eqref{eq:jensen}, we obtain

 where $\mathcal{R}_t(N) = \log p(\vy_{1:t-1}) - \mathbb{E}[\log \hat{p}(\vy_{1:t-1})] \geq 0$ is the variational gap.
 Leveraging this we propose to optimize

 We call $\widetilde{\mathcal{L}}_t$ the \textit{filtering ELBO}; it is a lower bound to the log normalization constant (log partition function) of the filtering distribution where $\mathcal{R}_t(N)$ accounts for the bias of the estimator~\eqref{eq:marg_filter_like_estimate}.
+As $\mathcal{R}_t(N)$ is \textbf{not} a function of $\Theta_{t}$, it can be ignored when computing gradients.

 There exists an implicit posterior distribution that arises from performing SMC given by~\cite{Cremer2017},